Skip to main content

 Orientation

 All new residents are expected to attend a formal orientation program during the first 8 weeks of the new residency year.
-The orientation program covers the following aspects: Inova Health System orientation, general computer training, hospital orientation, pharmacy operation and training.
+The resident receives orientation to the health system, hospital, and residency program.
+The orientation program also covers computer and automation training, introduction to clinical services, and pharmacy operations training.

 Clinical Rotations (typically 5 weeks in duration)